nqdtan/spades/README.md

-# Spatially Distributed Socket Engines (SPADES)
+# Spatially Distributed Ensemble of Sockets (SPADES)

-**A Fast, Composable, and Modular Hardware Design Method for Versal Programmable Logic**
+**A Modular, Composable, and Reusable Hardware Design Method for Versal Programmable Logic**

 Documentation in-progress